gzmask/bubble_tea_zeph/README.md

 Well, the only thing that matters to any windows on your messy desktop, is the one that needs you to pay attention.

-Using Ctrl + j,k,h,l to navigate to that window, hit Ctrl + Shift + j,k,h,l to "Bubble".
+Using CMD + j,k,h,l to navigate to that window, hit CMD + Shift + j,k,h,l to "Bubble".

 Screenshot: